 How long does it take to gain a Black Belt?

 It takes a minimum of three years to attain Black Belt and this is if you attend training on a regular basis and show a commitment to the martial art.
-Typically most students who get to Black Belt level take around four years.
+Typically most students who get to Black Belt level take around four to five years.

 Note the above is based on training at least twice a week.
 LTKD currently only runs a class once a week, so it will take longer unless students also train elsewhere.
 Please discuss this with us first though so we can advise.

 How physical is the martial art?

 Taekwon-Do is a contact art and is therefore quite physical however self-control is a big part of what we teach.
 A reasonable level of fitness is required to progress through the grades.
 Please bear in mind that although very rare, sometimes injuries can occur.

 Is Taekwon-Do for me?